 Anxiety and stress exhaust human energy and may result in the desire to separate, to be alone.
 It makes it difficult to build close relationships, including friendships.
-If being alone occurs more frequently than an anxious person wishes, it’s time to recognise the problem and deal with it.
+If being alone occurs more frequently than an anxious person wishes, it’s time to recognize the problem and deal with it.

 Activities that have a positive effect through escaping should be avoided, as they’re rather harmful in the long run.
 One of these activities is to seek comfort to boost one’s self-esteem.

 Being praised is like sitting in a rocking chair.
-It gives you something to do, and a warm feeling, but it doesn’t get you anywhere.
+It gives you something to do and a warm feeling, but it doesn’t get you anywhere.
 So, if you miss a friendly pat on your back and the words „You’ll make it“, „Don’t be afraid“, and „Everything’s fine?“, please remember that this is a temporary relief, not a solution.
-It’s much more better if you’re able to use your thoughts to reach the exact same state, without the help of others.
+It’s much better if you’re able to use your thoughts to reach the exact same state, without the help of others.

 Another cunning tool as an anxiety reliever is alcohol.
 Alcohol plays a big role in social situations making people more talkative and courageous, but the idea of having a drink to be courageous is not for someone suffering from this disorder.
 Since in many cases alcohol has a depressive effect, it’s more likely to worsen the situation instead of making it better.

 One way to treat social phobia is to use antidepressants.
-However, I’ll emphasise that antidepressants are prescribed in the case of a widespread social phobia.
+However, I’ll emphasize that antidepressants are prescribed in the case of a widespread social phobia.
 The positive effect usually accumulates slowly, over several weeks.
 The benefits of treatment have been marked at 35-50%.

 Certain sedation medicine (benzodiazepines) has also been used, but their long-term use may be addictive, and the risk of reoccurrence of SAD at the end of use is likely.

-Evan Mayo-Wilson, along with colleagues, analysed the data of 101 clinical trials (Mayo-Wilson et al 2014).
+Evan Mayo-Wilson, along with colleagues, analyzed the data of 101 clinical trials (Mayo-Wilson et al 2014).
 The results were published by The Lancet Psychiatry on September 26, 2014.
 The study professionals collaborated with John Hopkins Bloomberg School of Public Health, Oxford University, and University College London.

-There were a total of 13,164 participants in the study, all of which suffered from a long-term and severe social anxiety disorder.
+There were a total of 13,164 participants in the study, all of which suffered from long-term and severe social anxiety disorder.
 Approximately 9,000 of them received either placeboes or antidepressants (SSRI type).
 More than 4,000 participants went to psychotherapy.
 Some clinical trials also included a combination of medication and therapy, and there was no evidence that combined therapy was more effective than psychotherapy.

 At this point, it’s worth pointing out that even if this disorder is not treated, it can still be alleviated, especially when a person gets positive communication experiences and learns ways to cope with anxiety.

-Cognitive-behavioural therapy as a tool for treating SAD
+Cognitive-behavioral therapy as a tool for treating SAD

 At the beginning of treatment, the situations that a person avoids are identified; then, they are allowed to experience these situations or activities.
 It also seeks to identify negative thoughts that occur automatically in relation to problematic situations, to make them more realistic.
 It also seeks to detect false beliefs and negative thoughts that occur automatically in relation to problematic situations.

-Studies have shown that cognitive-behavioural therapy is beneficial in the treatment of SAD and phobias, as well as other conditions, such as gambling, alcohol and drug addiction, and eating disorders.
+Studies have shown that cognitive-behavioral therapy is beneficial in the treatment of SAD and phobias, as well as other conditions, such as gambling, alcohol and drug addiction, and eating disorders.
 Often, there are specific mental patterns behind various psychological problems, but the services of a psychologist or psychiatrist are often expensive and not accessible to everyone.

 Thus, a large number of people live hiding and suffering from their problems for many years, not sharing with anyone or asking for help.
-However, cognitive-behavioural therapy manuals have been widely published lately, presenting the fundamentals of the therapy and offering systematic action plans for self-help.
+However, cognitive-behavioral therapy manuals have been widely published lately, presenting the fundamentals of the therapy and offering systematic action plans for self-help.

 How to help yourself?

-If visiting a therapist is not an option, but you’re willing to change, it’s a good idea to start with a cognitive-behavioural therapy book.
+If visiting a therapist is not an option, but you’re willing to change, it’s a good idea to start with a cognitive-behavioral therapy book.
 Gillian Butler offers some effective tips in her book „Overcoming Social Anxiety & Shyness“.
 What helps tolerate or overcome anxiety is: